As we begin on the roadmap towards “normal life” it’s normal to feel mixed emotions.

-Niamh explains, “Just because life is starting to open back up it doesn’t mean that you have to do everything all at once.
+Niamh explains, “Just because everything is starting to open back up it doesn’t mean that you have to do everything all at once.
 Take your time.
 Begin with small ways to reconnect that you’re comfortable with, find your feet and move from there.”
 Clare adds that it’s about taking your time to adjust.
-She adds: “You might feel pressure to do everything you can do as we reopen society, but it took time for you to adjust to living in lockdown ad it will take to adjust to living with new rule now too.
+She adds: “You might feel pressure to do everything you can do as we reopen society, but it took time for you to adjust to living in lockdown ad it will take to adjust to living with new rules now too.
 It’s OK to say no to things your friends might be planning.”

 3. Do the basics right